 Companies do not rely solely on social responsibility to have long-term or short-term financial resilience; They also need good accounting ethics and quality (Gordon and View, 2014).
 Because the goal of joint-stock companies and their managers is to maximize the value of equity and, in other words, to maximize the value of the company and its shares (Byrne, 2016).
 Maximizing the company's value requires optimal financial resources and the acquisition of appropriate returns and risks.
 An essential element in discussing the company's quality is to ensure the company's management and maximize its value.
-Therefore, considering the role of factors affecting the company's financial resilience, one of the most important categories is to increase the company's financial resilience and continuity.
+Therefore, considering the role of factors affecting the company's financial resilience, one of the most important categories is to increase the company's financial resilience to use the necessary strategies to increase the company's financial resilience and continuity.